-APRA Australian Prudential Regulation Authority Federal Government regulatory body responsible for the prudential supervision of banks, life insurers, general insurers, superannuation funds, building societies, Credit Unions and friendly societies.
+APRA Australian Prudential Regulation Authority Federal Government regulatory body responsible for the prudential supervision of banks, life insurers, general insurers, superannuation funds, building societies, credit unions and friendly societies.
 APRA is fully funded by the industries that it supervises.
-ASIC Australian Securities and Investments Commission Federal Government regulatory body that regulates financial services and national regulator of all Australian companies.
-Regulations include: advising, selling and disclosure of financial products and services, protection of markets and consumers from manipulation, deception and unfair practices, and promotion of honesty and fairness in securities and futures markets and in company affairs.
-CUFSS Credit Union Financial Support Scheme An industry based liquidity support system with the objective of protecting the interests of Credit Union members as depositors and to promote financial sector stability in relation to Credit Unions.
-Cuscal Cuscal Limited This organisation is registered under the Corporations Act, and is subject to direct supervision by APRA.
-This organisation promotes Credit Unions and provides assistance with banking, electronic funds transfer and other services.
+ASIC Australian Securities and Investment Commission AOIO Federal Government regulatory body that regulates financial services and national regulator of all Australian companies.
+Regulations include: advising, selling and disclosure of financial products and services, protection of markets and consumers from manipulation, deception and unfair practices, and promotion of honesty and fairness in securities and futures markets and in company affairs. company unano.
+CUFSS Credit Union Financial Support Scheme An industry based liquidity support system with the objective of protecting the interests of credit union members as depositors and to promote financial sector stability in relation to credit unions.
+0 Cuscal Limited Cuscal This organisation is registered under the Corporations Act, and is subject to direct supervision by APRA.
+This organisation provides assistance with banking, electronic funds transfer and other services.
 Refer Note 28 for further information.
 Note: Any further reference to the "company" is reference to R.T.A.
-Staff Credit Union Limited (the Credit Union) and vice versa.
+Staff Credit Union Limited (the credit union) and vice versa.
 R.T.A.
-Staff Credit Union Limited (ABN 78 087 650 600) is a public company limited by shares, under the Corporations Act 2001.
+Staff Credit Union Limited (ABN 78 087 650 600 - AFSL / Australian Credit Licence 240718) is a public company limited by shares, under the Corporations Act 2001.